GarmanGroup/RABDAM/README.md

 `python rabdam.py -i input_file.txt`

-Otherwise however you will need to provide its full file path:
+Otherwise however you will need to provide its absolute file path:

 `python rabdam.py -i path/to/input_file.txt`

-Alternatively, if you wish to perform a run of RABDAM using entirely default parameter values, it is possible to run RABDAM without an input file; in this case the `-f` flag is used to provide RABDAM with either a 4 character PDB accession code (XXXX), or a file path (path/to/pdb_file.pdb), of the MX structure to be analysed:
+Alternatively, if you wish to perform a run of RABDAM using entirely default parameter values, it is possible to run RABDAM without an input file; in this case the `-f` flag is used to provide RABDAM with either a 4 character PDB accession code (XXXX), or an absolute file path (path/to/pdb_file.pdb), of the MX structure to be analysed:

 `python rabdam.py -f XXXX` / `python rabdam.py -f path/to/pdb_file.pdb`